Azure/iotedge/doc/Metrics.md

-> **!!!
+# **!!!
 IMPORTANT NOTE !!!
-The metrics described here are deprecated and will the removed in subsequent releases.
+The metrics described here are deprecated and will be removed in subsequent releases.
 They are superseded by [edge metrics V2](edge-metrics-v2).**

 ## Metrics in EdgeHub